-Deputy DSL: Mrs C. Montrose (Assistant Headtecher) 01744 678 230 chapelend@sthelens.org.uk
+Deputy DSL: Mrs C. Montrose (Assistant Headteacher) 01744 678 230 chapelend@sthelens.org.uk

-The name of the Governor responsible for safeguarding is: Mr J. Pearson cllr.joseph.pearson@sthelens.org.uk
+The name of the Governor responsible for safeguarding is: Mr Joseph Pearson gov.Joseph.Pearson@sthelens.org.uk

 Chapel End Primary School will, wherever possible ensure that either the DSL or Deputy DSL are on site.
-If at any time this is not the case, then reports will be made to Mrs Stein (SLT).
+If at any time this is not the case, then reports will be made to a DSL by telephone call and reported to a member of staff at grade UPS3.
 They will always have methods of immediate communication with the DSL / Deputy DSL who will provide verbal support and return to site as soon as possible.

-- 5. The Chapel End safeguarding team meet in the final week of every half term to discuss nay child that has been reported on the CPOMS system.
+- 5. The Chapel End safeguarding team meet weekly and more in depth in the final week of every half term to discuss any child that has been reported on the CPOMS system.
 This ensure that no child can ever fall through the safeguarding net. - 6.
 Ensure that all members of staff and volunteers are aware of the need to be alert to signs and symptoms of abuse and know how to effectively respond to a child with immediate effect who makes a disclosure.
 Staff complete a record on CPOMS.
 The name address, date of birth, day, date and time of incident or concern must be recorded along with a factually accurate account of the incident/concern.
 All concerns are then passed to the DSL who assesses the action to be taken.